 Abel Salazar López, Jorge Alberto Jiménez, Marcela Lorena Martínez.

-Collaborators: Grecia Cortes Terán.
+Collaborator: Grecia Cortes Terán.

 Photo credits: Juan Pablo Benavides.

 los Estudiantes is a single family house designed by the awareness and

 interpretation of the notion that a house should achieve a sentiment of shelter